taymen2001/taymen2001/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Nguyen Dinh Lam
 =======================================================================================================================================
-Cloud Engineer Intern @ CMC TS
+AWS Cloud Engineer @ CMC TS
 ------------------------------
 I have been working as a Technical Support Engineer for over 2 years.
 While supporting global end-users 24x7x365, I found myself interested in cloud platforms and system aspect.
 As soon as I had time to look into that further, I have already joined in the work force as Cloud Support Engineer, helping maintain the cloud infrastructure following customers baseline and instruction.
 Currently, I am starting my cloud journey as a Fresher AWS Cloud Engineer at CMC TS and looking forward to any collaboration with AWS Cloud workshop, solutions or hand-ons.

 * 🌍  I'm based in Hanoi, Vietnam
 * ✉️  You can contact me at [lamnd.workspce@gmail.com](mailto:lamnd.workspce@gmail.com)
-* 🧠  I'm learning about cloud platforms, specified in AWS.
+* 🧠  I'm learning about cloud platforms & DevOps, specified in AWS Cloud.
 * 🤝  I'm open to collaborating on any workshops within AWS - Solution Architect Associate under scope.

 ### Skills